Lifting many types weather data instruments to high altitudes with Helikite aerostats

 Time and date

 Helikite aerostats are tethered helium kites used extensively in the UK, USA, Europe and around the world.
-They are proven in harsh conditions from extreme heat and sand in the Middle East to frozen conditions in the Arctic.
+They are proven in harsh conditions: from extreme heat and sand in the Middle East to frozen conditions in the Arctic, the Helikite takes it all in its stride to complete the mission at hand.